 Kialo discussions take place in class, remotely, or as a hybrid of the two.

-Since launching in 2019, Kialo Edu has grown to over 950,000 users — largely through word of mouth.
-We have hosted more than 200,000 discussions in at least 49 different languages and over 140 different countries.
+Since launching in 2019, Kialo has grown to more than 1 million users.
+We have hosted more than 400,000 discussions in at least 49 different languages and over 150 different countries.

-Go to kialo-edu.com and create an account, or log in through Google, Microsoft, or Clever.
+To have a discussion with students, go to kialo-edu.com and create an account, or log in through Google, Microsoft, or Clever.
 Then, browse our library of discussion topics — or simply create your own — before inviting students to begin discussing!
+For first-time use, you can share an Instant Access link, letting students join without the need for them to create accounts.

 As part of our commitment to providing equitable access to digital learning, Kialo is completely free.
 It can be accessed via the browser on any device without loss of functionality.